restatedev/restate-holiday/README.md

 npx cdk deploy RestateStack
 ```

-You can export the ingress endpoint of the Restate stack using:
+You can save the ingress endpoint URL for later testing using the command below.
+If you specified a certificate earlier,
+the endpoint URL should use HTTPS.

 ```shell
 export INGRESS=$(aws cloudformation describe-stacks \